-628. By conspiring to provide material support in violation of 18 U.S.C. § 2339A that caused each Plaintiff to be injured in his or her person, Defendant PALESTINE INVESTMENT BANK committed acts of international terrorism as defined in 18 U.S.C. § 2331 and is liable pursuant to 18 U.S.C. § 2333(a) because its conduct involved acts dangerous to human life that were a violation of the criminal laws of the United States, and in so doing Defendant PALESTINE INVESTMENT BANK's conduct objectively appeared to be intended to intimidate or coerce the civilian population of Israel and influence the policy of the Israeli and American governments by intimidation or coercion, and its activities transcended national boundaries in terms of the means by which they were accomplished.
+568. By providing material support in violations of 18 U.S.C. § 2339A that has caused each of the plaintiffs to be injured in his or her person, Defendant PALESTINE INVESTMENT BANK committed acts of international terrorism as defined in 18 U.S.C. § 2331 and is liable pursuant to 18 U.S.C. § 2333(a) because its conduct involved violent acts or acts dangerous to human life that were a violation of the criminal laws of the United States, and in so doing Defendant PALESTINE INVESTMENT BANK's conduct objectively appeared to be intended to intimidate or coerce the civilian population of Israel and influence the policy of the Israeli and American governments by intimidation or coercion, and its conduct transcended national boundaries in terms of the means by which they were accomplished.